ProbabilisticINT/Tofino-PINT/README.md

-# Running PINT in the Tofino ASIC
+# Running PINT on the Tofino ASIC
 This repository contains code to run PINT in the Tofino ASIC.

 The repository only includes the data plane part of PINT for Tofino, and does not explain how to process the generated telemetry data at the controller.